 • Income Calculation Worksheet Tab Summary: The following is a summary of the uses of each tab on the ICW.
 Please note that any areas on the spreadsheet that have blanks are meant to be filled, otherwise, the cells will auto-calculate based on the fillable information.

 o "Eligibility Summary Tab"

-Enter the participant name and date of completion.
-The remaining information will auto-calculate from all other tabs to determine where a participant is eligible to participate in the IDA program.
+Enter the participant's name, date of completion and household size.
+The remaining information will auto-calculate from all other tabs to determine where a participant is eligible to participate in the IDA TC program.